w3c/Guide/bp.md

 accommodate feedback to make a spec more internationalizeable, accessible, secure, etc. Likewise it should not promote the interests of one group of members at the expense of another, e.g. taking sides in a product-driven "standards war."

+### Is the timing right?
+The optimal timing for a transition to the Recommendation Track can be described as:
+- NO SOONER than the MUST criteria and a reasonable number of the SHOULD criteria above are met.
+- NO LATER THAN a point where the spec is still fluid, and  not frozen into shipping code used on many websites.

+If the answer “the ship has sailed”, proposers whould explain how they propose to mitigate the situation without turning back the clock, and what a Recommendation Track document could do to improve the situation.
+For example, clearly documenting what already interoperates, and getting broader patent commitments on the interoperable behavior arguably has value.

 ##Conclusion

-The criteria above boil down to 3 basic questions:
+The criteria above suggest that Recommendation Track work begin when there are satisfactory answers to 3 basic questions:
 - Does the work address a real un-met need or missed opportunity for the Web?
 - Does the work start from a concrete proposal that has been socialized with key stakeholders but doesn't discriminate against others?
 - Does standardizing the proposed spec have clear support from those who would need to implement and use the spec for it to be successful?

-Transition to the Recommendation Track should happen  ...

-NO SOONER than the MUST criteria and a reasonable number of the SHOULD criteria above are met.

-NO LATER THAN a point where the spec is still fluid, and  not frozen into shipping code used on many websites.